 The Mesos project provides an excellent Jenkins plugin to do the heavy lifting for you.
 Mesos can help with some of the heavy lifting of running a large pool of Jenkins build agents - something that us at CloudBees have a lot of experience with, and can appreciate (and assist with).

 Say you have a bunch of hardware - virtual or otherwise - you can run Mesos across it to manage it as a cluster available for all sorts of tasks: applications, build jobs, indexing, and more.

-Mesos is a multi-master (masters get elected) and multi-slave system - meaning that you set up a few masters, and many slaves - and then you can ask the masters to provide you with resources - Mesos is then responsible for finding the right capacity for you.
+Mesos is a multi-controller (controllers get elected) and multi-agent system - meaning that you set up a few controllers, and many agents - and then you can ask the controllers to provide you with resources - Mesos is then responsible for finding the right capacity for you.
 Some may think of it as a PaaS - for highly variable workloads.

 (Image credit: mesosphere.io)

 You can even go so far as to think of it as a toolkit for build a PaaS - which the Typesafe folk have written about here :